-- 4. To reinstall the seat, reinstall the lanyard. - 5.
-Make sure the seat base engages the rear retainer, then press downward firmly at the front edge of the seat to engage the stud to the seat base grommet.
+- 2. Lift the seat and pull it slightly rearward to disengage the seat base from the rear retainer (2). - To reinstall the seat, make sure the seat base engages the rear retainer2, then press downward firmly at the front edge of the seat to engage the stud to the seat base grommet.

-WARNING!
 If the seat is not aligned in a straight-ahead position, the grommet is not engaged to the stud.
 Make sure the grommet is fully engaged to the stud before operating.